OrchardCMS/OrchardDoc/docs/Documentation/Compilation-Configuration-and-Language-Support.markdown

 # Introduction

-In this document, you can read about the various ways Orchard and its individual extensions can be compiled and the different methods used to recognize and load extensions is documented in [Extension Loaders](Extension-Loaders).
+In this document, you can read about the various ways Orchard and its individual extensions can be compiled.
+The different methods used to recognize and load extensions is documented in [Extension Loaders](Extension-Loaders).

 The details below apply to every extension in Orchard 1.10.3 and above, as well as the ones created using Code Generation.
 At the time of the release of Orchard 1.10.3, the recommended IDE for Orchard development is Visual Studio 2017.

 ## 1. Visual Studio IntelliSense

 ### 1.1.
-C\#
+CSharp

 The language features supported by IntelliSense is determined by the VS version you're using, which, of course also determines what language features VS is able to compile.
-Checkout the [Roslyn GitHub Wiki](https://github.com/dotnet/roslyn/wiki/NuGet-packages#versioning) to see which C# language version is supported by each VS version.
+Check out the [Roslyn GitHub Wiki](https://github.com/dotnet/roslyn/wiki/NuGet-packages#versioning) to see which C# language version is supported by each VS version.

 The default configuration restricts language features to the highest major version (e.g. C# 7.0 for VS 2017), but this restriction can be lifted by adding `<LangVersion>latest</LangVersion>` to a project's build configurations in its csproj file.
 Orchard is configured to do so.